 Foaming will complete in about 1-2 minutes.

-Depending upon temperature and relative pressure, the protein mixture will expand to 25-30 times the unfoamed volume.
-A 500 ml beaker won’t even come close to containing over 100 ml of pre-expanded ham, so you should go back and consider using something larger.
+Depending upon temperature and altitude, the protein mixture will expand to 25-30 times the unfoamed volume.
+A 500 ml beaker won’t even come close to containing over 100 ml of pre-expanded ham, so you should now start over and consider using a larger beaker.

-You’ll find the expanded ham overflow significantly less dense than the ham inside the beaker.
+You’ll find that any expanded ham overflow is significantly less dense than the core ham inside the beaker.
 Trim the overflow and soak it in bacon fat for chicharrónes.
-After trimming, loosen the primary ham log with a firm rap and tug.
+After trimming, loosen the core ham log with a firm rap and tug.
 Slice and plate.

-The two-part expanding meat process yields a variety of identifiable foods, depending upon the input protein.
+The two-part expanding meat process yields a variety of identifiable foods, depending upon the input protein and expansion vessel.
 Try, for example, cuttlefish balls, crab stick, chicharrónes, salisbury steak, any “mousse” or “foam” from Thomas Keller, and more!

 P.S.
-Even after my restaurant stopped buying vegetarian ham and started making it fresh so that we could quality check the chain of ingredients, Pétard insisted that reclaimed protein was still against veganism.
+Even after my restaurant stopped buying vegetarian ham and started making it fresh so that we could quality check the supply chain, Pétard insisted that reclaimed protein was still against veganism.
 We came to an agreement by trademarking Vegetarian Ham®.
 Our menu now features Vegetarian Ham®, and determining what that means is left as an exercise for the diner.